Hubble Space Telescope: Orbital decay and controlled reentry

 Hubble orbits the Earth in the extremely tenuous upper atmosphere, and over time its orbit decays due to drag.
 If not reboosted, it will re-enter the Earth's atmosphere within some decades, with the exact date depending on how active the Sun is and its impact on the upper atmosphere.
 If Hubble were to descend in a completely uncontrolled re-entry, parts of the main mirror and its support structure would probably survive, leaving the potential for damage or even human fatalities.
 In 2013, deputy project manager James Jeletic projected that Hubble could survive into the 2020s.
 Based on solar activity and atmospheric drag, or lack thereof, a natural atmospheric reentry for Hubble will occur between 2028 and 2040.
 In June 2016, NASA extended the service contract for Hubble until June 2021.
 In November 2021, NASA extended the service contract for Hubble until June 2026.

 NASA's original plan for safely de-orbiting Hubble was to retrieve it using a Space Shuttle.
 Hubble would then have most likely been displayed in the Smithsonian Institution.
 This is no longer possible since the Space Shuttle fleet has been retired, and would have been unlikely in any case due to the cost of the mission and risk to the crew.
 Instead, NASA considered adding an external propulsion module to allow controlled re-entry.
 Ultimately, in 2009, as part of Servicing Mission 4, the last servicing mission by the Space Shuttle, NASA installed the Soft Capture Mechanism (SCM), to enable deorbit by either a crewed or robotic mission.
 The SCM, together with the Relative Navigation System (RNS), mounted on the Shuttle to collect data to "enable NASA to pursue numerous options for the safe de-orbit of Hubble", constitute the Soft Capture and Rendezvous System (SCRS).

 Possible service missions

-As of 2017, the Trump Administration was considering a proposal by the Sierra Nevada Corporation to use a crewed version of its Dream Chaser spacecraft to service Hubble some time in the 2020s both as a continuation of its scientific capabilities and as insurance against any malfunctions in the James Webb Space Telescope.
+As of 2017, the Trump Administration was considering a proposal by the Sierra Nevada Corporation to use a crewed version of its Dream Chaser spacecraft to service Hubble some time in the 2020s as a continuation of its scientific capabilities and as insurance against any malfunctions in the James Webb Space Telescope.
 In 2020, John Grunsfeld said that SpaceX Crew Dragon or Orion could perform another repair mission within ten years.
 While robotic technology is not yet sophisticated enough, he said, with another crewed visit "We could keep Hubble going for another few decades" with new gyros and instruments.

+Billionaire private astronaut Jared Isaacman proposed to fund a servicing mission using SpaceX spacecraft.
+Though it might save NASA much money, SpaceX and NASA differed on the mission's risk.
 In September 2022, NASA and SpaceX signed a Space Act Agreement to investigate the possibility of launching a Crew Dragon mission to service and boost Hubble to a higher orbit, possibly extending its lifespan by another 20 years.
+This mission could have been the second of the Polaris Program, but by June 2024 NASA had rejected a private servicing mission because of potential damage to the observatory.